parthasarathy27/training-data-analyst/README.md

 ## Getting Started

-To begin with the labs and demos, follow these steps:
+To begin with the labs and demos, follow these steps:-

 1. **Prerequisites:**
    - Create a Google Cloud account if you don't already have one.